- Feel exhausted, overwhelmed, and stressed all the time?

-- Maintain the balance of over 50 hormones in your body
+- Maintaining the balance of over 50 hormones in your body

-- Manage stress and sex hormones as well as a number of other hormones which they are able to synthesize
+- Managing stress and sex hormones, as well as a number of other hormones which they are able to synthesize

-- Assist in regulating blood pressure and our heart rate
+- Assisting in regulating blood pressure and our heart rate

-- Support nervous system function (behavior, mood, memory, clear thinking)
+- Supporting nervous system function (behavior, mood, memory, clear thinking)